-Conversion specs allow Facebook, with the help of Optimized CPM, surface your ad to users most likely to perform a desired action.
+Conversion specs allow Facebook, with the help of Optimized CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience., surface your ad to users most likely to perform a desired action.
 That action could be liking your Page, engaging with your content, installing your app or something else.

 But even those posts focus mainly on one type of conversion spec: the Offsite Pixel.
 But this post is going to focus on conversion specs related specifically to ads promoting Page posts.

 When you promote a Page post, Facebook automatically optimizes it for engagement — or a specific type of engagement.
 Facebook is making an assumption about the action you desire.
 It’s quite possible that your ads are not being optimized the way you’d prefer.

 How to Change Conversion Specs